-Regular employees are eligible for STD effective the first day of the month following completion of the six month probationary period or as it may be extended.
+Full-time and/or three-quarter time employees are eligible for STD effective the first day of the month following date of hire.
 An employee must be actively at work on the scheduled work day before the scheduled effective date of STD or STD will not be effective until the day after the employee completes one full day of active work.
-A 90 day pre-existing exclusion will apply with the 90 day waiting period beginning the day just before STD becomes effective.
+A pre-existing condition limitation will apply for an illness or injury for which an employee was diagnosed or received treatment within the 3 months prior to their effective date of coverage.
+Disabilities that occur during the first 12 months of coverage due to a pre-existing condition are excluded.